 Yet, the sole proprietorship business is still somewhat of a mystery, in part because there is confusion about the different business types.
-This article specifically discusses the sole proprietor as a business owner, compared to partners in a partnership, limited liability company members, and corporate owners (shareholders), related to the business owner.
+This article specifically discusses the sole proprietor as a business owner, compared to partners in a partnership, limited liability company members, and corporate owners (shareholders)

 A sole proprietor has complete control of his or her company.
 Since there are no other owners, and no legal agreement restricting ownership, the sole proprietor can whatever is necessary to keep the business going.
 In a partnership or LLC structure, ownership is designated by an agreement (Partnership agreement or LLC operations agreement).
 In a corporation, control over the company rests with the board of directors, of which body the original owner has only partial control (even if he/she has a controlling interest.